shipwright-io/build/docs/buildrun.md

 buildpack-nodejs-buildrun     True        Succeeded   2m10s       74s
 ```

+### Build Snapshot

+For every BuildRun controller reconciliation, the `buildSpec` in the Status of the `BuildRun` is updated if an existing owned `TaskRun` is present.
+During this update, a `Build` resource snapshot is generated and embedded into the `status.buildSpec` path of the `BuildRun`.
+A `buildSpec` is just a copy of the original `Build` spec, from where the `BuildRun` executed a particular image build.
+The snapshot approach allows developers to see the original `Build` configuration.

 ## Relationship with Tekton Tasks

 The `BuildRun` resource abstracts the image construction by delegating this work to the Tekton Pipeline [TaskRun](https://github.com/tektoncd/pipeline/blob/master/docs/taskruns.md).
 Compared to a Tekton Pipeline [Task](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md), a `TaskRun` runs all `steps` until completion of the `Task` or until a failure occurs in the `Task`.